MonikaF/booknetworkOLD/index.md

-# booknetwork
-Network of most popular books from GoodReads

-# The Idea
+# *What is the Book Network?*
 Welcome to Book Network, the network analysis project of the 3000 most popular book from GoodReads.
-We love literature and we are trying to learn about Social graphs and interactions at Technical University of Denmark so this is our final project.
+We love literature and we are studying *Social graphs and interactions* at Technical University of Denmark so this is the pinnacle of our efforts.

 The cornerstone of our analysis are the 3000 most rated books with the highest average rating on GoodReads.
 It is the largest website where people rate and review books.
 We took these books and created a connection whenever the same person rates both of the books.
 As the result we've got a graph where books are the nodes and edges carry the number of people who rated both of the books.